Do Your Instrument Panel Lights Stay On After the Key Is Removed? Here’s Why

 Faulty Ignition Switch

-The ignition switch completes a circuit when you turn the key and activate the vehicle’s electrical system.
+On older cars, the ignition switch completes a lot of circuits when you turn the key to the ON position.

 Short Circuit

-Alternatively, a short circuit in a component like the body control module (BCM) might be to blame.
+Alternatively, a short circuit in a wire harness or within a component like the body control module (BCM) or the instrument cluster itself might be to blame.
 The BCM controls several vehicle electronics like the lights, windows, and locks.

 Short circuits occur when current flows on a different unintended path, which could lead to some devices staying on.